Skip to main content

 10. Mediation or Arbitration: Before going to trial, parties might attempt to resolve the claim through mediation or arbitration.
 A neutral third-party facilitates discussions in mediation, while in arbitration, a decision is typically binding.

 While the process of filing a wrongful death claim can be complex, it’s a vital legal recourse for families seeking justice and compensation for their loss.
 Due to the intricacies and the emotional toll such cases can take, it’s imperative to engage the services of an experienced lawyer to guide you through the process and advocate on your behalf.
-Reach out to the Law Firm of Law Firm of Edward Blinder, PLLC to speak with our New Brunswick wrongful death lawyer for help now.
+Reach out to the Law Firm of Edward Blinder, PLLC to speak with our New Brunswick wrongful death lawyer for help now.

 Request your free Consultation